attilacsontos/Workflow/FirstFile.md

 Author: Bertrand

 Hypothesis : the absence of merge is because it was done on the "Main" branch directly.
 Let see how it goes when a new branch is created.
+--> It works as described in the note from Attila = push is OK, then pull request, then merge.